radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/solution/solution-code/README.md

 $ npm install --save-dev hardhat # Install Hardhat in the directory.
 $ npx hardhat init # Initialize a Hardhat project.
 ```
-Select `Create an empty hardhat.config.js` with your keyboard
+Select the `Create an empty hardhat.config.js` option with your keyboard
-and hit enter.
+and press Enter.

 ## Task: Writing Your First Smart Contract

 Start by creating a new directory inside your project called `contracts`
-and create a file inside the directory called `Greeter.sol`.
+and create a file inside this directory called `Greeter.sol`.
 Paste the
-code below into the file and take a minute to read the code.
+code below into the file and take a minute to read through it.

 ```solidity
 // File: contracts/Greeter.sol